pratyushwinorlearn/razorpay-ai-guard/README.md

   * *Human Intervention:* Orders between ₹5,000 and ₹50,000 are routed to a `pending_approval` queue requiring explicit merchant sign-off from the dashboard.
   * *Hard Block:* Orders exceeding ₹50,000 are rejected outright.
 * **Complete Audit Trail:** Every agent interaction, tool call, raw payload, and explicit AI reasoning string is persisted to a SQLite database and streamed in real-time to the Merchant Command Center dashboard.
-* **⚡ Robust Failure Handling:** Network drops, malformed payloads, or Razorpay API errors are intercepted by structured `try/except` blocks, safely logging error states and routing failed transactions to secure fallback queues instead of crashing the server.
+* **Robust Failure Handling:** Network drops, malformed payloads, or Razorpay API errors are intercepted by structured `try/except` blocks, safely logging error states and routing failed transactions to secure fallback queues instead of crashing the server.

 ---